rjshap/AutoSharesAPI/user-guide/web-terminal/getting-started.md

 ### **Language Settings**

-ETNA Trader provides users with multilingual support.
+AutoShares provides users with multilingual support.
 Pick a language of your preference and changes will take effect right away, without the need to refresh the page.

 Currently there are five languages available in the platform: